kshitij7704/Design_Pattern/README.md

    - Builder
    - Prototype

 2. **Structural Patterns**: These patterns focus on the composition of classes or objects to form larger structures.
 They help ensure that if one part of a system changes, the entire system doesn't need to do the same.
 Examples include:
+   - Adapter
+   - Bridge
    - Decorator
    - Composite
    - Proxy
    - Facade

-3. **Behavioral Patterns**: These patterns are concerned with algorithms and the assignment of responsibilities between objects.
+4. **Behavioral Patterns**: These patterns are concerned with algorithms and the assignment of responsibilities between objects.
 They help define how objects communicate and interact with one another.
 Examples include:
+   - Chain of Responsibility
+   - Iterator
+   - Mediator
+   - Memento
    - Observer
    - Strategy
    - State
+   - Template

 ## Uses